 The 8mm dynamic drivers relay a consumer-friendly sound by amplifying bass and upper-midrange notes.
 Although audio purists strive for a neutral frequency response, that’s not necessarily the best for everyone’s tastes.
 Anyone whose music libraries are brimming with hip-hop and pop hits will enjoy the Panasonic RZ-S500W sound signature.

-Passive isolation is good and drastically improves noise cancelling, because the physical barrier between your eardrums and the environment is blocked.
+Passive isolation is good and drastically improves noise canceling, because the physical barrier between your eardrums and the environment is blocked.
 Actively blocking out external noise minimizes the effect of auditory masking; your brain isn’t stuck on trying to process distracting sound, and therefore has more bandwidth to detect and interpret sound from your earbuds.

 Related: How to read charts